JNSStudios/ToonTuber-Player/README.md

 If you press another hotkey while the player is transitioning into another animation, the player will **attempt to queue** any viable animation to play once the transition is complete.
 For example, if you have "Happy" and "Laughing" Expressions set to the same hotkey, with the "Laughing" animation requiring the "Happy" animation, and you press that hotkey twice in a row, the player will transition out of the current animation, skip "Happy," and transition straight into "Laughing."

+If a Canned Animation has a **sound** attached to it, the sound will immediately begin playing after the Canned Animation is loaded.
+It will play until it is finished.
+I recommend using a sound editor to exactly time with your animation.
+(I use Audacity.)